jsreport/docs/docs/authentication.md

 > Add login screen to jsreport and user management forms

 ## Basics
-Enabling `authentication` extension will add a login screen into jsreport studio and authenticate all incoming requests.
+Enabling the `authentication` extension will add a login screen into jsreport studio and authenticate all incoming requests.
 The browser authentication is based on the cookie and API calls are verified using [basic](https://en.wikipedia.org/wiki/Basic_access_authentication) authentication or using [bearer](https://tools.ietf.org/html/rfc6750) authentication verified against a configured authorization server.

 `Authentication` configuration adds a `user administrator` into the system responsible for managing other users.
 This user can create users, remove users or change their passwords.
 All other individual users do not have permissions to alter any other user.

 ## Basic authentication

 ### Configuration

-To enable authentication add following json into [configuration](/learn/configuration).
+To enable authentication add the following json into [configuration](/learn/configuration).

 ```js
 "extensions": {